Skip to main content

-Explore jobs and outcomes for an online bachelor’s in healthcare administration
+Explore jobs and careers open to you with a bachelor’s degree in healthcare administration

 When Oregon State University alumna Meagan English reflects on her career with a degree in healthcare administration, her excitement is contagious.